YanisARE/HW/README.md

 With the last command you are flashing a physical Atmega328p card, but if you don't have one, you can execute this code with qemu (next part).

-Now, using Putty or another tool, you can see the the card transmit "Hi" to us, then we send data to it (you have 3 seconds to send data), it receive the data and transmit it back to us:
+Now, using Putty or another tool, you can see that the card transmit "Hi" to us, then we send data to it (you have 3 seconds to send data), it receives the data and transmit it back to us:

 ![img_1.png](img_1.png)